JackBeNimbleBeQuick/simple_server_shop/README.md

   - Review progress and revise goals from the discoveries from above initial steps

-Workbox configuration:
+Workbox configuration (* not currently used ):

 Link followed: https://codelabs.developers.google.com/codelabs/workbox-lab/#5
 1. Install workbox-cli gobally
 2. give command - workbox wizard --injectManifest
 ?
 What is the root of your web app (i.e. which directory do you deploy)?
 Manually enter path ?
 Please enter the path to the root of your web app: dist/server/public/js